carbon-language/carbon-lang/docs/project/pull_request_workflow.md

     branch for the second pull request can now be done directly from your `trunk` branch after pulling upstream.

-8. When landing a stacked pull request, it will require actively rebasing or squashing due to the complex merge history used while updating.
+8. When landing the second, stacked pull request, it will require actively rebasing or squashing due to the complex merge history used while updating.

 9. If you need to create a third or more stacked pull requests, simply repeat